kyalsinhein/student_enrollment_system/README.md

 # student_enrollment_system
-I developed a web-based Student Enrollment System for my BSc Computing final year project, designed to digitize and simplify enrollment.
-The system centralizes records and documents, streamlines workflows, reduces errors and paperwork, secures student data, and provides efficient access for staff and students.
+For my BSc Computing final-year project, I developed a web-based Student Enrollment System to digitize and simplify the enrollment process.
+The system centralizes student records and documents, streamlines administrative workflows, enhances data security, reduces errors and paperwork, and provides efficient access for both staff and students.

 ## 🔑 Default Admin Account